f5devcentral/openssl-pqc-stepbystep-lab/fipsqs/00_fips_quantum_ca_intro.md

 ## Overview

 This learning path guides you through building a complete quantum-resistant Public Key Infrastructure (PKI) using the NIST post-quantum cryptography standards: FIPS 203, FIPS 204, and FIPS 205.
 You will use OpenSSL 3.5.3's native support for these algorithms—no external providers required.
-For the enjoyment of compiling OQS libraries, go do the CNSA 2.0 setup.
-Both work.
+For the enjoyment of compiling OQS libraries, we created an addenum for [OpenSSL alternate installs](/addenum_updating_openssl_pqc.md).

 By the end of this lab, you will have built a fully functional Certificate Authority hierarchy for Sassy Corp, resistant to attacks from quantum relevant systems.